TEESDAAL/deap-tree-visualizer/README.md

 ```
 ![drawing symbolic regression with rounding, for the input 7](./examples/rounded_tree_drawer_example.png)

 We can add custom drawing functions with the `register_draw_function`, the first argument tells us when to use our custom drawing method (in this case if the value stored in that tree node is a float.
 And then second is what to draw if that condition is true.
 For your convience this library also has `draw_text` and `draw_image` functions which you can import.
+But adding any pygraphviz node to the graph will also work.

 The current defaults are set as so:
 ```python